Stephania (wife of Adrian II): Biography

-Stephania was still alive when Adrian II was elected to Pope in 867.
+Stephania was still alive when Adrian II was elected pope in 867.
 Her position was almost unique.
-While six Popes in total had been married at some point, Adrian II was likely the only one married during his papacy, while the other appear to have been widowed by the time they became Popes.
-The last married Pope had been Hormisdas three centuries prior, and he was widowed when he became Pope.
-The wives of Catholic priests were called by the female version of their husband's title, which would have made Stephania "Popess".
-Stephania and her daughter lived with the Pope in the Lateran Palace.
+While six popes in total had been married at some point, Adrian II was likely the only one married during his papacy, while the others appear to have been widowed by the time they became popes.
+The last married pope had been Hormisdas three centuries prior, and he was widowed when he became pope.
+The wives of Catholic priests were called by the female version of their husband's title, which would have made Stephania "popess".
+Stephania and her daughter lived with Adrian in the Lateran Palace.

 The daughter of Adrian II and Stephania married Eleutherius, a relative of the Papal librarian Anastasius Bibliothecarius.
-However, Eleutherius withheld the fact that he was already married, and thus had committed bigamy when marrying the Pope's daughter.
+However, Eleutherius withheld the fact that he was already espoused to another.
 In 868, Stephania and her daughter were abducted by Eleutherius and murdered by him.

 Eleutherius was condemned to death for the abduction and murder.
-His relative Anastasius Bibliothecarius was accused of having conspired to the abduction and excomunicated.
+His relative Anastasius Bibliothecarius was accused of having conspired to the abduction and excommunicated.

-The abduction and murder of the Pope's wife and daughter attracted a lot of attention and was described in the third part of the famous chronicle Annales Bertiniani by Bishop Hincmar in Pertz, Mon.
+The abduction and murder of the pope's wife and daughter attracted a lot of attention and was described in the third part of the famous chronicle Annales Bertiniani by Bishop Hincmar in Pertz, Mon.
 Germanica vol. 1.